-- 1) Eliminating the requirement that the Board be required to physically inspect the facilities of a wholesale distributor applicant who does not physically hold prescription drugs or prescription devices at the applicant's facility address; - 2) Altering the criminal background check requirement for an in-state applicant for a wholesale distributor permit by requiring that the designated representative and the supervisor of the designated representative submit fingerprints directly to the Criminal

-Justice Information System Central Repository of the Department of Public Safety and Correctional Services (CJIS); and

-3) Altering the criminal background check requirement for an out of state applicant for a wholesale distributor permit by requiring the designated representative and the supervisor of the designated representative to submit a criminal background check from their state of residence.
+In the 2012 Legislative Session, SB 133/HB 316 State Board of Pharmacy - Wholesale Distributor Permits - Permit and Application Requirements, 2012, Chapter 462, eliminating the requirement that the Board be required to physically inspect the facilities of a wholesale distributor applicant who does not physically hold prescription drugs or prescription devices at the applicant's facility address.
+It altered the criminal background check requirement for an in-state applicant for a wholesale distributor permit by requiring that the designated representative and the supervisor of the designated representative submit fingerprints directly to the Criminal Justice Information System Central Repository of the Department of Public Safety and Correctional Services (CJIS).
+Finally, it altered the criminal background check requirement for an out of state applicant for a wholesale distributor permit by requiring the designated representative and the supervisor of the designated representative to submit a criminal background check from their state of residence.